NoBrainerORM/nobrainer.io/docs/introduction.md

 * Support Field types, especially dealing with array, hashes and sets.
 * Support different way to store times (utc or timezoned).
 * Support for instrumentation such as New Relic.
-* Support for popular gems such as Devise.
 * Support joins.
 * Dirty tracking should track changes in hashes.
 * Use dirty tracking to do efficient updates.